josvme/KUTAgent/README.md

   - Supports only `http` and `https` schemes; rejects others.
   - Sends a simple `User-Agent: KutAgent/1.0` and `Accept: */*`.
   - Response is returned as a string prefixed with status code and content type, e.g., `status=200 content_type="text/html; charset=UTF-8"` followed by a newline and the body.
-  - The body is limited to 1MB; larger responses are truncated and a notice is appended.
+  - The body is limited to 1MB; larger responses are truncated, and a notice is appended.

 Example tool return format: